fabiofenoglio/health-tracking-server/README.md

   No need to log things in multiple places!
   Your daily activities (step by step) logged on Google Fit automatically get synced as well as your weight records.

-Just let the server access your Google Fit data:
+Just let the server access your Google Fit data

 ![screenshot](https://raw.githubusercontent.com/fabiofenoglio/health-tracking-server/master/gallery/1.jpg "screenshot")

-View your recent activities or manually add new ones:
+View your recent activities or manually add new ones

 ![screenshot](https://raw.githubusercontent.com/fabiofenoglio/health-tracking-server/master/gallery/4.jpg "screenshot")

 Get weight tracking